Bocajls/TTEOTW/README.md

 # TTEOTW
 To the end of the world.
+A mining game.

-Revisiting the mining game 'Diggity'.
+Revisiting the game 'Diggity' I created in 2019.